 Which do you prefer?

-The illustrations that you see above are random illustrations from many dozens of illustrations that I have developed to go with imagery exercises.
-How they function is explained later in various parts of this website, in articles available here, and in my eventually to be available book.
+The illustrations that you see above are just some random illustrations from several dozen (actually many dozens) of illustrations that I have developed to go with imagery exercises.
+How they function is explained later in various parts of the website pages, in articles available her, and in my book soon to be available.

 This creature represents a “map” of our own body surfaces—and our evolutionary history—simplified.
 The exercises provide a challenging but ultimately rewarding way to experience the body.
 If practiced with diligence, the use of Posture Release Imagery can result in a much improved posture and a more graceful yet sturdy sense of ourselves.

-I realize that you may bounce about this site trying to figure out quickly what it has to offer, but I strongly recommend that you proceed from left to right and from top to bottom through the menu… or if you must, then try a universal imagery exercise and then return to read more explanation in sequence.
-If you wish to make comments, visit my Facebook page, https://www.facebook.com/posturereleaseimagery, and say what you like.
-I have disabled the comment section on this site due to endless spam.
+Now, to begin… I realize that you may bounce about this site trying to figure out quickly what it has to offer, but I strongly recommend that you proceed from left to right and from top to bottom through the menu… or if you must, then try a universal imagery exercise and then return read more explanation in sequence.

 Posture Release Imagery (PRI) requires studying and practice.
 Scroll down to see just some of the illustrations and imagery that are on this site or in the book.